Data-Management-by-Design/DMbD/common/README.md

 outside the university that have an interrest in research data management.

-  model of motivational factorof the mot
-The mod	  el
+The preliminary comon ground model is in the file [common.archimate](common.archimate) which must be opened using [Archi](https://www.archimatetool.com/).

+Aternatively you can [view it directly in your browser](https://cdn.rawgit.com/Data-Management-by-Design/DMbD/7998b0bf/common/html/index.html).
+Printable report style versions versions are avilable in [PDF](exported/common.pdf) or [HTML](https://cdn.rawgit.com/Data-Management-by-Design/DMbD/7998b0bf/common/exported/common.html) format.

 # Attribution

 This work is performed by a consortium of Danish Universities:

-The preliminary model is in the file [common.archimate](common.archimate) which must be opened using [Archi](https://www.archimatetool.com/).

-Aternatively you can [view it directly in your browser](https://cdn.rawgit.com/Data-Management-by-Design/DMbD/7998b0bf/common/html/index.html).

-Printable report style versions versions are avilable in [PDF](exported/common.pdf) or [HTML](https://cdn.rawgit.com/Data-Management-by-Design/DMbD/7998b0bf/common/exported/common.html) format.

 * [Aalborg University](https://www.en.aau.dk/)
 * [The University of Southern Denmark](https://www.sdu.dk/en/)